-sellers.json file enables a reliable way for buyers to identify direct inventory versus reseller inventory.
+sellers.json file provides a reliable way for buyers to identify direct inventory versus reseller inventory.

-sellers.json file includes a JSON object with the following fields:
+sellers.json file, that Google hosts, includes a JSON object with the following fields:

 ||16-digit publisher code, e.g.

 Seller is listed as one type:

 This name can be found in Billing Payments Payment profile rules in “Business name and address”.